Beisent/.github/profile/README.md

 - We study computer graphics, software development, web development, artificial intelligence, digital logic circuits, mathematics, physics and chemistry.
 - We will share our research and code.
 We adhere to the spirit of open source, and you can view all the content for free.
 - Our goal is innovation and sharing.
-- our spirit is perseverance and self-discipline.
+- Our spirit is perseverance and self-discipline.

 ## About subordinate organizations​​